fstar-dev92/video-graphic-overlay/MIGRATION_GUIDE.md

 - Some automatic behavior you can't override

 **Best for:** Most production use cases requiring reliability with some control

+**Key Feature**: urisourcebin includes its own demuxing capabilities, so no separate hlsdemux or tsdemux elements are needed.
+This results in a cleaner, more efficient pipeline.

 ## Migration Steps